Expergefactor/CS2-Suite/README.md

 * Clickable cell-points – all vital cell information at the click of a button!
 * Same cell on different days? _CellSearch_ has your 6!
 A selection of pretty dot colours makes this abundanlty clear.
 Click the dots to see when the measurement was taken!
 * Just enought to be useful, not quite enough to enable sloppy working practices - signpost back to where you can find the original data for operational use - date, time and file hash right there with the cell information.
 Now you know what you've got, go and deal with it properly in your usual way.
-* No need to click every dot, comprehensive logging gives you the information you need to gig out the original data, all in a small text file.
+* No need to click every dot, comprehensive logging gives you the information you need to identify your  original data.

 # Performance: